briandconnelly/BEACONToolkit/csv/doc/csv.md

     lum_data <- read.csv('luminescence.csv', header=TRUE, sep=',', comment.char='#')

-The `header` and `sep` parameters, which let you specify if the data contains a header row and the delimiter using to seperate entries, are working correctly by default, but now you see how easily they can be modified.
-Now if we take a look at our data, it is correctly being imported by R.
+The `header` and `sep` parameters, which let you specify if the data contains a header row and the delimiter used to separate entries, are working correctly by default, but now you see how easily they can be modified.
+Now if we take another look at our data, it is correctly being imported by R.

     head(lum_data)